Skip to main content

 Cognitive decline associated with aging is increasingly linked to a state of chronic, low-grade inflammation in the brain, termed neuroinflammation.
 This process can impair neuronal function and accelerate cell death.
 The GH/IGF-1 axis appears to have a modulatory role in this inflammatory process.

 Peptides that stimulate this axis, such as Tesamorelin and the Ipamorelin/CJC-1295 combination, may therefore confer cognitive benefits in part by mitigating neuroinflammation.
-This provides a clear example of a systems-biology approach, where an intervention targeted at an endocrine pathway produces a desirable outcome within the by addressing an underlying pathological process.
+This provides a clear example of a systems-biology approach, where an intervention targeted at an endocrine pathway produces a desirable outcome within the central nervous system by addressing an underlying pathological process.

 Summary of Clinical Data on Tesamorelin and Cognitive Function